Figure 1: The actin filament network (gray) embedding the chromosomes (red).

 Future projects and goals

 Immediate goals include determining the detailed structure of the F-actin meshwork, understanding the molecular mechanisms of meshwork contraction, and identifying the mechanisms by which chromosomes attach to the meshwork.
-We will employ high-resolution imaging methods, including electron tomography and super-resolution light microscopy, to resolve single actin-filaments and to identify, localise and perturb molecules regulating actin filament dynamics that, combined with high-resolution imaging, will allow us to address the underlying molecular mechanisms.
-Longer term, we are interested in related cytoskeletal processes that occur in oocytes, eggs and early embryos, with the overall goal to mechanistically understand the organisational principles of the actin and microtubule cytoskeleton.
+We will employ highresolution imaging methods to resolve single actin-filaments and to identify, localise and perturb molecules regulating actin filament dynamics to explore the underlying molecular mechanisms.
+Longer term, we are interested in related cytoskeletal processes that occur in oocytes, eggs and early embryos, with the aim of understanding mechanistically the organisational principles of the actin and microtubule cytoskeleton.